 Over 30 division teams may play 3 players that are aged 25+ and a goal keeper of ANY age (18+).

-Located from the edge of the center circle and run 10 yards down the line.
+The technical area is located from the edge of the center circle 10 yards down the line towards the 18 yard line.
 Technical areas are not marked but please make sure to set up in the correct spot.
 Coaches must stay in the technical area.

 Mass Confrontation Rule